Resume Annex

 • Creative section headings.
 "What I Do" and "My Story" do not parse.
 Use Experience, Education, Skills.

 • Skills hidden inside paragraphs.
-A standalone Skills section helps both the ATS and the human.
+A standalone Skills section helps both the hiring system and the human.
 Do not rely only on prose mentions.

 The 5 must-have keywords for a Finish Carpenter